 These Products under electronics category consists of features with attributes like colour, size, weight, OS, RAM, Processor, Resolution and cat_ID.

-These Products under Fashion category consists of features with attributes like colour, size, weight, OS, RAM, Processor, Resolution and cat_ID.
+These Products under Fashion category consists of features with attributes like colour, size, gender, fabric typeweight, OS, RAM, Processor, Resolution and cat_ID.

-The products are supplied by vendors, each identified by their unique vendor_ID, vendor_name, URL, product_types, discounts, payment_type and e-mail
+The products are supplied by vendors, each identified by their unique vendor_ID, vendor_name, URL, product_types, discounts, payment_type and e-mail (can one product be sold by multiple vendors?
+For instance a mobile phone coming from two or more vendors.
+If that is the case then you need to have a way to maintain products separately and have another entity that maps products to vendors.
+The vendor-product-mapping will have to be linked with the order details so that we know which vendor is selling the product).

 Vendors keep track of their items in stock through details such as a unique product_ID, product_name, price, stock, vendor_ID and units_on_order.